 It is illegal to make, distribute, or intend to distribute a controlled dangerous substance in violation of § 5-602 or conspire to commit these crimes in a school vehicle or within 1,000 feet of real property owned/leased by a grade school or board used for a grade school.
-Violation of this section results in imprisonment no longer than 20 years and/or a fine no larger than $20,000 for the first violation, and each subsequent violation, imprisonment for no less than 5 years (not suspended and not eligible for parole) and no longer than 40 years and/or a fine no larger than $40,000.
+Violation of this section results in imprisonment no longer than 20 years and/or a fine no larger than $20,000 for the first violation, and for each subsequent violation, imprisonment for no less than five years (not suspended and not eligible for parole) and no longer than 40 years and/or a fine no larger than $40,000.

-These represent just some of the statutes that govern appropriate drug use and distribution in the state of Maryland.
+These represent just some of the statutes that govern drug use and distribution in the state of Maryland.
 You can find more information by speaking to an attorney and getting a better understanding of what is and is not allowed by the State.

 Our attorneys handle drug cases, and all other matters of criminal defense, throughout the state of Maryland.
 They can help defend you against the charges you face, whether you live in Montgomery, Howard, Harford, Baltimore, Prince George’s, Frederick, Kent, Queen Anne’s, Dorchester, Charles, Cecil, Carroll, Caroline, Calvert, Talbot, Washington, Wicomico, Worcester, Somerset, St. Mary’s, Anne Arundel or Allegany Counties.
 Please contact us today for more information about the services we provide in your specific area.

 If you are facing a drug related charge in Maryland, nobody expects you to have a total grasp on the situation, the specific charges you are facing, or the penalties that may be associated with a conviction.
-If you are facing a charge, that could bring life altering penalties, it can be a very confusing and frustrating time.
-Our attorneys will help you fight these charges, while putting an emphasis on minimizing their affects on your life moving forward.
-Don’t just find a lawyer, retain an attorney that will keep your best interests in mind and treat you like the only client they have.
+If you are facing a charge that could bring life-altering penalties, it can be a very confusing and frustrating time.
+Our attorneys will help you fight these charges while putting an emphasis on minimizing their impact on your life moving forward.
+Don’t just find a lawyer – retain an attorney that will keep your best interests in mind and treat you like the only client they have.